michaelfaerber/Green-AI-Ontology/README.md

 ## SPARQL Queries

 Based on our constructed [EMAI Knowledge Graph](emai-knowledge-graph) we are able to answer all competency questions listed above.
-In this section you can find the output of the corresponding SPARQL queries using our EMAI Knowledge Graph in[ Ontotext's GraphDB graph database](https://graphdb.ontotext.com).
+In the following you can find the output of the corresponding SPARQL queries using our EMAI Knowledge Graph stored in[ Ontotext's GraphDB graph database](https://graphdb.ontotext.com).

 **[Query #1](sparql-queries/query1-energy-metrics-fpo.txt):** Get the number of floating-point operations (FPO) that were needed to train the AI models.
 Answers Q1.
 ![grafik](sparql-queries/query1-energy-metrics-fpo.png)